colinlyguo/EIP-4844-dev-usage/README.md

 - **TransactionPayload**: The payload for a blob transaction is structured as: `rlp([chain_id, nonce, max_priority_fee_per_gas, max_fee_per_gas, gas_limit, to, value, data, access_list, max_fee_per_blob_gas, blob_versioned_hashes, y_parity, r, s])`.
     - `max_fee_per_blob_gas (uint256)`: The maximum blob gas fee the sender is willing to pay.
 The actual fee charged is the blob base fee of the block.
     - `blob_versioned_hashes`: An array of hashes that can be used to verify the integrity of the blob content.
-Each hash is a single 0x01 byte (representing the version) followed by the last 31 bytes of the SHA256 hash of the KZG.
+Each hash starts with a 0x01 byte (representing the version) followed by the last 31 bytes of the SHA256 hash of the KZG.
 This approach is designed for [EVM-compatibility and future-compatibility](https://notes.ethereum.org/@vbuterin/proto_danksharding_faq#Why-use-the-hash-of-the-KZG-instead-of-the-KZG-directly).

-> **Note**: The `gas_limit` does not account for blob gas, which is calculated separately, `131072 (0x20000)` per blob.
+> **Note**: The `gas_limit` does not account for blob gas.
+The blob gas is calculated separately by `131072 (0x20000)` per blob.

 ### Transaction Receipt Structure